Panopto: Manage Recordings

 Owners (creators) of Panopto recordings have the ability to add quiz questions at any point during video playback.
 The Panopto recording has to be uploaded to the Georgetown Panopto website first before quiz questions can be added.

-We recommend creating Panopto quizzes through your Canvas course (doing so will sync Panopto quiz grades with your Canvas gradebook).
-If you are not planning to use Panopto in Canvas (or do not want the Panopto quiz grades to sync with your Canvas gradebook) then you can login to the Georgetown Panopto website (new window) to create quizzes.
+We recommend creating Panopto quizzes through your Canvas course.
+If you are not planning to use Panopto in Canvas then you can login to the Georgetown Panopto website (new window) to create quizzes.

 1. Login to Canvas (new window).